jchidley/jchidley.github.io/_drafts/2020-01-21-Booting-Linux-and-Operating-System-Choice.md

 1. Set the boot sequence to the shell first, rEFInd second
 1. Copy all operating systems boot files into the system partition
 1. Create a UEFI script for the operating system and a startup.nsh for rEFInd
+1. Make all copies of Windows UEFI bootable (not a simple process)

 ## Hardare UEFI Configuration